Tree of Heaven

 Why should we be concerned about the tree of heaven?
 It is a prolific seed producer and can thrive in even the most unfavorable conditions with little management.
 Its rapid growth also means it can crowd out nearby native plant species, and its aggressive root system can cause damage to pavement, sewers and building foundations.

 Thankfully there are multiple ways to get rid of this invasive species.
 The most effective way to control tree of heaven is to pull seedlings by hand before the taproot develops.
 If the plant has matured, cutting alone will only help temporarily by reducing its ability to spread.

 For larger trees and stands, there are a variety of chemical methods that can be found at the Maryland Department of Natural Resources web page.

-Correct identification of tree-of-heaven is important.
+Correct identification of tree of heaven is important.
 Several native trees and shrubs also have pinnately compound leaves such as sumac, ash and black walnut - all that could be confused with the tree-of-heaven.
-It can be distinguished from native species by its fuzzy, reddish brown twigs and clusters of light green seed pods.
+It can be distinguished from these native species by its fuzzy, reddish-brown twigs and clusters of light green seed pods.

 It also has quite a stench; the tree and particularly its flowers.
 Tree of heaven releases a strong, offensive smell.

 The Nature Conservancy restores and manages land for native species, including invasive plant species removal—throughout Indiana.
 You can help by supporting our conservation efforts.